melezhik/apkbuild-strict/README.md

 # apkbuild-strict

-Example of validation of APKBUILD files using Sparrow6 Tack Check DSL
+Example of validation of APKBUILD files using Sparrow6 Task Check DSL

 # Install